Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles

-\subsubsection{Exceptional holonomies $Spin(7)$ and $G_2$}
+\subsubsection{Exceptional holonomies $\boldsymbol{{\rm Spin}(7)}$ and $\boldsymbol{G_2}$}

-\begin{corol} A Riemannian $8$-dimensional manifold has holonomy contained in $Spin(7)$ if and only if it admits a Spin$^7$ structure endowed with a connection and carrying a parallel pure spinor field. \end{corol} {\em Proof}.
-Let us assume $M$ is an $8$-dimensional Riemannian manifold with holonomy contained in $Spin(7)$.
-Its orthonormal frame bundle has a parallel reduction to a principal bundle with fiber $Spin(7)$.
+\begin{Corollary} A Riemannian $8$-dimensional manifold has holonomy contained in ${\rm Spin}(7)$ if and only if it admits a~${\rm Spin}^7$ structure endowed with a connection and carrying a parallel pure spinor field. \end{Corollary} \begin{proof} Let us assume $M$ is an $8$-dimensional Riemannian manifold with holonomy contained in ${\rm Spin}(7)$.
+Its orthonormal frame bundle has a parallel reduction to a principal bundle with fiber ${\rm Spin}(7)$.
 We have the following diagram

-so that the manifold admits a Spin$^7$ structure with an induced connection.
-We can associate a twisted spinor bundle with fibre $\Delta_{8}\otimes \Delta_7$ which contains a trivial $Spin(7)$ summand generated by a pure spinor, such as the spinor given in~\eqref{eq: rank 7 pure spinor} in Section~\ref{subsec: Spin(7)}.
+so that the manifold admits a ${\rm Spin}^7$ structure with an induced connection.
+We can associate a~twisted spinor bundle with fibre $\Delta_{8}\otimes \Delta_7$ which contains a~trivial ${\rm Spin}(7)$ summand generated by a pure spinor, such as the spinor given in~\eqref{eq: rank 7 pure spinor} in Section~\ref{subsec: Spin(7)}.

-Conversely, if $M$ admits a Spin$^7$ structure with a connection and carrying a parallel pure spinor, by Theorem \ref{theo: parallelness}, it admits a parallel rank $7$ even Clifford structure. \qd
+Conversely, if $M$ admits a ${\rm Spin}^7$ structure with a connection and carrying a parallel pure spinor, by Theorem~\ref{theo: parallelness}, it admits a parallel rank $7$ even-Clifford structure. \end{proof}

 Unlike the complex and quaternionic cases, the $G_2$ holonomy reduction does not arise by the existence of two linearly independent parallel twisted pure spinors belonging to the same ${\rm Spin}^7(8)$-orbit.
 As it could be expected, the holonomy reduction to this exceptional Lie group is due to triality, which in our context is expressed by the interaction of twisted pure spinors whose 2-forms are related by triality.